-Total interest expense for the first quarter of fiscal 2018, including commitment fees, was approximately \$337,000.
-The Company incurred no interest expense during the first quarter of fiscal 2017.
-As of August 26, 2017, the interest rate on the Company's borrowings was 2.6% on one tranche of \$24.0 million based on a 3-month LIBOR plus 1.25% and 2.5% on a second tranche of \$24.0 million based on a 3-month LIBOR plus 1.25%.
+Total interest expense for the second quarter of fiscal 2018, including commitment fees, was approximately \$0.4 million.
+During the second quarter of fiscal 2017 the Company incurred \$0.1 million in total interest expense, as the Facility was only utilized for a portion of the quarter.
+As of November 25, 2017, the interest rate on the Company's borrowings was 2.9% on one tranche of \$24.0 million based on a 3-month LIBOR plus 1.50% and 2.8% on a second tranche of \$24.0 million based on a 3-month LIBOR plus 1.50%.
+The Company's interest income was \$32,000 in the second quarter of fiscal 2017.
+Interest income declined between the two periods as a result of the use of cash in the Dutch auction tender offer in November 2016, reducing amounts available for investment.